Charlie-Bucket/DATA-612-Homeworks/README.md

 **Assignment 8:** Using .groupby() to apply function to create summary data for a group.

-**Final Project:** First time trying a Kaggle competiion - Spaceship Titanic dataset
+**Final Project:** First time trying a Kaggle competition - Spaceship Titanic dataset